AdnoC/BenzingaHitCounter/README.md

 Part 1 contains code to watch for GET or POST requests and stores the data about them in a mongo database.
 Part 2 contains code to pull information from the database and sends it to a webpage to be displayed.
 Part 3 contains code from both part 1 and 2.
 It also handles single-page counts.
+Part 4 contains code that prevents multiple refreshes from creating page views.
+It will also implement verification before showing page views.
-Files marked OLD do not use Redis, while those without the marking usually do.
+Files marked OLD (in parts 1 & 2) do not use Redis, while those without the marking usually do.

 #Part 1 & 2:
 ###Main Files: